perfsonar/perfsonar-workshop/README.md

 Examples,

-  - If you only want to install the perfSONAR software without configuring it automatically, you can run:
+  - To only install the perfSONAR software without configuring it automatically, one can run:

         ansible-playbook site.yml --tags "ps::install"

-  - If you have already installed the perfSONAR packages and you only want to change an already existing config, you can run:
+  - If the perfSONAR packages are already installed, changing an already existing config can be done by running:

         ansible-playbook site.yml --skip-tags "ps::install"

 Dependencies
 ------------

-The [perfsonar-testpoint][ps-testpoint] and [perfsonar-toolkit][ps-toolkit] roles as well as my [bootstrap][tonin-bootstrap] and [users][tonin-users] roles are the main dependencies to this setup.
-Git submodules are used to make for an easy starting point.
-This means you have 2 different ways to use this setup:
+The [perfsonar-testpoint][ps-testpoint] and [perfsonar-toolkit][ps-toolkit] roles as well as the [bootstrap][tonin-bootstrap] and [users][tonin-users] roles are the main dependencies to this setup.
+They are declared in the `requirements.yml` file.

   - use the git submodules, by running `git submodule init; git submodule update` after cloning this repo
   - use Ansible Galaxy (when the perfsonar roles will be published there… which is not yet the case)